sandundev/intelliJ-copy-plugin/README.md

 - **Copy Selected File Names**
   Copies the relative paths (from the project root) of selected files in the Project tool window.

+### 🔄 Git Integration
+- **Open All Changed Files**
+  Opens all changed files from the current diff/changes list directly in the editor.
+Available in:
+  - Changes view popup menu (when viewing Compare with Local results)
+  - Git Log commit context menu (uses a git-diff fallback to compute changed files)
+  - Works with selected changes or all visible changes if none selected

 ---

 ## 🔧 Build & Install